a photo of me

 Guerra-Adames

-ariel.guerra-adames [at] u-bordeaux.fr
+ariel.guerra-adames [at] inria.fr

-I'm a doctoral student in health informatics at the Bordeaux Population Health Research Center of the University of Bordeaux and the French National Institute of Health and Medical Research (INSERM).
-More specifically, my doctoral thesis focuses on the study of how cognitive biases impact emergency triage and emergency medical dispatching using Large Language Models (LLM) and Optimal Transport theory.
+I'm a doctoral student in medical informatics at the Bordeaux Population Health Research Center of the University of Bordeaux, the French National Institute of Health and Medical Research (INSERM), and the French Institute for Research in Computer Science (Inria).
+My doctoral thesis focuses on quantifying how cognitive biases impact emergency triage and medical dispatching using Large Language Models (LLMs) and Optimal Transport theory.
 My research efforts are supported by a PhD Grant from the Digital Public Health Graduate Program of the University of Bordeaux.
-Previously, I obtained a master's degree (MSc) in Machine Learning and Data Mining at Université Jean Monnet.

 When I have time (and money) I learn languages, travel and take photos, and I even used to be an audiovisual producer!
 Anyways, welcome to my website.
 Feel free to reach out to me if you have any questions.